ManoKelpo/Honeypot/README.md

   `sudo docker build -t honeypot ./`
 3. Run a container using the image you've just created - `sudo docker run --rm -it -p 2121:21 --name honeypot honeypot`
-4. Test the honeypot from another terminal (you'll know it's ready when it shows the FTP banneræ `nc <local IP> 2121`
+4. Test the honeypot from another terminal (you'll know it's ready when it shows the FTP banner `nc <local IP> 2121`

 ### Copy log file: